Has your flight ever been severely delayed, or have you ever missed your connecting flight requiring an overnight stay?

 - Hertz President’s Circle Elite Status

-- Airport Lounge Access (Priority Pass and Capital One)
+- Airport Lounge Access (Priority Pass, Capital One, & Plaza Premium)

 - 10X Miles on Hotels and Rental Cars, and 5x Points on Flights Booked with Capital One Travel